jmoraga-mines/CogSci-Phil/QualiaAreBiasedButUseful.md

 Artificial systems could benefit from analogous mechanisms without invoking metaphysical qualia.

+A key distinction must be made between **biological and artificial implementations** of this principle.
+In biological systems, the mechanism for integrating abstract models with sensory reality is the product of a continuous evolutionary process that enhances adaptability.
+By contrast, an FPP in an artificial system can be implemented as a **discrete, engineered module** whose role becomes active when a new sensor or data modality is introduced.
+This “on-demand” grounding of abstract knowledge makes the functional role of the FPP both explicit and testable, sidestepping the need to replicate the long evolutionary path of biological consciousness.
+To sharpen this distinction, the FPP can be described in terms of a **dual-mode functionality**:

+* **Mode 1: Abstract Simulation.** In the absence of direct sensory streams, the FPP processes and communicates the system’s internal, abstract models—the “holograms” or simulations of reality.
+This corresponds to “knowing about” a feature such as color without ever having encountered it directly.
+The system can reason, predict, and report on these internal abstractions.
+* **Mode 2: Embodied Grounding.** Once sensory channels are activated, the FPP shifts to integrating pre-existing abstract models with live perceptual data.
+It is this integration—linking stored abstraction with embodied feed—that yields structured internal reports analogous to qualia.
+In effect, the system “knows red” in Mode 1 but only “sees red” in Mode 2.

+This dual-mode architecture ensures that the FPP is not a metaphysical placeholder for consciousness but a **practical introspection mechanism** whose engineering value lies in modular adaptability and testability.

 #### **8.2.1 Definition**

 **Functional Phenomenological Proxies (FPPs)** are internal modules in AI architectures that: